jpaserman/portfolio/README.md

 ### Dimensionality Reduction in Single-Cell RNA Sequencing Data
+Due to confidentiality agreements, the full code repository cannot be shared.

 Capstone project with the Wellcome Sanger Institute, University of Cambridge.
 Applied machine learning techniques for dimensionality reduction in high-dimensional single-cell RNA sequencing data.
 Developed a dimensionality reduction and clustering pipeline to characterize cell-type heterogeneity.
 I helped identify subtle transcriptional signatures using a combination of linear and non-linear methods (PCA, UMAP, t-SNE), along with other Deep Learning data integration techniques (scVI, scanorama, Harmony, BBKNN, etc.), and other unsupervised clustering and differential expression analysis.

 ### Change Our View: A Distributed Topic Modelling Study of Persuasion Dynamics in r/ChangeMyView